yangdanny97/yangdanny97.github.io/_posts/2020-09-19-limitations-of-ai.md

 While on the surface they may seem humanlike, they fall short when given inputs that they have not been explicitly programmed to respond to.
 To illustrate their limitations, I will describe a conversation with Mitsuku, the self proclaimed “world’s best conversational AI”.

 After correctly answering “How many wings does a ____ have?” for various winged and non-winged animals, I asked “How many wings does Pegasus have?”
-It responded “No wings at all,” probably becase it had not been explicitly programmed with the number of wings on a Pegasus.
+It responded “No wings at all,” probably because it had not been explicitly programmed with the number of wings on a Pegasus.

 When asked “How many wings does a one-winged chicken have?”, it responded with “Two”.
 This shows that it cannot reason that the one-winged modifier meant the chicken I was referring to had only one wing.